 How is a Contingency Fee Agreement different from a Conditional Fee Agreement?

-A solicitor may enter into a Contingency Fee Agreement with you if they are unlikely to be able to recover their legal fees, or the recoverable legal fees are likely to be very small.
-Like No Win, No Fee, you pay a percentage of the damages awarded to you, but this percentage is likely to be higher, and a fixed percentage of compensation as legal costs will not be recoverable.
+In contrast, a solicitor may enter into a Contingency Fee Agreement with you if they are unlikely to be able to recover their legal fees, or the recoverable legal fees are likely to be very small.
+Like a Conditional Fee Agreement, you pay a percentage of the damages awarded to you, but this percentage is likely to be higher, and a fixed percentage of compensation as legal costs will not be recoverable.